teokigi/W7D4-brewdog/README.md

 Example of building a web app that takes in data from an API to populate list fields.

-reinforcing knowledge on: onclick, component listings and component list items. extracting specifically desired data from API
+reinforcing knowledge on: onclick handlers, component listings and component list items. extracting specifically desired data from API

 ## Project setup